ScottMcGready/the-conference-bible/post_conference.md

 ## Lessons learned

 Schedule a call between organisers and volunteers to discuss everything that went well, and parts that could do with improvement in future.
-Even if you have no intention of ever running the conference (or any conference) ever again, this kind of knowledge can be vital for this guide, and other conferences that may encounter similar situations.
+Even if you have no intention of running the conference (or any conference) ever again, this kind of knowledge can be vital for this guide, and other conferences that may encounter similar situations.

 ## Money